chilleo/ALPHA/README.md

         ```

 7) Install ALPHA:
-    - Download the source code of this repo as a zip
+    - Download the source code of this repo as a zip.
-    - Unzip the directory
+    - Unzip the directory.
-    - 'cd' into the directory
+    - 'cd' into the directory.
     - To open ALPHA, run the following command in terminal:

         ```
         python main.py
         ```
-    - See below for fixes to many common installation problems
+    - See Common Installation Errors for fixes to any issues.

-### Common Installation Errors

-#### Installing Xcode
-If prompted, install the latest verson of [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12).

-#### Python 2.7.13 Installation
-If the command in Step 2 does not return "Python 2.7.13" after you have installed it, run:

-        export PATH="/path/to/your/python2.7.13/bin:${PATH}"

-The command in Step 2 should now return "Python 2.7.13".

-#### No module named SIP
-If you receive this error after running the command in Step 7, run this command:

-        mkdir -p /Users/owner/Library/Python/2.7/lib/python/site-packages echo 'import site; site.addsitedir("/usr/local/lib/python2.7/site-packages")'

-#### Permissions Errors on Homebrew
-If you have trouble installing with Homebrew due to permissions errors, you may need to reset the permissions of your /usr/local stack.
-Running the following commands in Terminal fixes this issue:

-        brew update
-        brew upgrade
-        brew cleanup
-        brew install node
-        brew link --overwrite node
-        sudo chown -R $USER:admin /usr/local

 ### Windows Instructions
 1) Install [Cygwin](https://www.cygwin.com/)